A mid-sized Bavarian sport tourer with big dreams.

 The parallel-twin engine is no slouch either.
 It’s not the most powerful motor out there but does have a couple of really good aspects — low down grunt makes it reasonably quick off the line and if you keep the throttle wide open it will keep going all the way up to rev limiter with little complaint.
 It sounds good too.
 Gruff at low speeds and pretty raw when you start to press on hard.

-The F800GT is a likeable motorcycle to ride.
+The F800GT is a likable motorcycle to ride.
 It’s not intimidating and it will pull along in every gear, even in top, at almost anywhere in the rev range.
 It won’t, though, satisfy the customer who is used to a bigger or more powerful engine in their bike as there’s just 63 lb/ft of torque on offer at 5,800rpm.

 That’s probably fine with BMW as those buyers are not the type customer it’s after with this 800 anyway.